 The Free Application for Federal Student Aid is the key first step in the financial aid process.
 Students can only be considered for federal aid by completing the FAFSA, which asks for both clerical information such as one’s social security number, confirmation of citizenship, as well as income information.
 This is one area your student will definitely need your help on, as your annual income and tax information plays a big role in determining financial need and your Estimated Family Contribution (or EFC).

-The form can be found online at https://fafsa.ed.gov/, and goes live October 1 of each year (though the submission deadline can vary depending on your home state).
+The form can be found online at https://fafsa.ed.gov/ and goes live on October 1 of each year (though the submission deadline can vary depending on your home state).
 You’ll want to complete the FAFSA during the academic year before your student enrolls in a college, so they’ll get the aid the following year.
-For example, the FAFSA that opens October 1, 2018 will apply to the academic year starting in fall of 2019.
+For example, the FAFSA that opens October 1, 2018, will apply to the academic year starting in fall of 2019.

 The FAFSA will outline which federal grants, state grants, and federal student loans you’re student is eligible for.
 The FAFSA can affect federal aid, institutional aid, and even external scholarships.